Claddagh Ring Museum

 There are also a number of mazes on the property, perfect for exploration, especially if you have kids with you.
 Nature walks and a visit to the farm’s animals make for a thoroughly enjoyable day in the Co.
 Wicklow countryside.

-The attraction is open during the weekends only in April, May and June.
+The attraction is open during the weekends only in April, May and June and open everyday in July and August, until Aug.
+31.

 At the Lifford Old Courthouse in Co.
 Donegal, you can walk through its prison cells and learn what life was like for the many prisoners who found themselves in this once dire place, including debtors, felons, and even prisoners who were considered “lunatics.”